 Farmhouse Curtains

 This post contains affiliate links.
-This means that if you purchase from one of these links I will make a small commission, but rest assured you will not pay more for any products.
+If you purchase from one of these links, I will make a small commission, but rest assured, you will not pay more for any products.

-The photo below was taken before we installed the canvas drop cloth curtains and French pole.
-The room seems bottom heavy.
+The photo below was taken before we installed the canvas drop-cloth curtains and French pole.
+The room seems bottom-heavy.

 Before window Farmhouse Curtains